metio/terraform-provider-k8s/docs/data-sources/scylla_scylladb_com_scylla_cluster_v1_manifest.md

 - `retention` (Number) retention is the number of backups which are to be stored.
 - `snapshot_parallel` (List of String) snapshotParallel is a list of snapshot parallelism limits in the format [<dc>:]<limit>.
 The <dc>: part is optional and allows for specifying different limits in selected datacenters.
 If The <dc>: part is not set, the limit is global (e.g. 'dc1:2,5') the runs are parallel in n nodes (2 in dc1) and n nodes in all the other datacenters.
 - `start_date` (String) startDate specifies the task start date expressed in the RFC3339 format or now[+duration], e.g. now+3d2h10m, valid units are d, h, m, s.
+- `timezone` (String) timezone specifies the timezone of cron field.
 - `upload_parallel` (List of String) uploadParallel is a list of upload parallelism limits in the format [<dc>:]<limit>.
 The <dc>: part is optional and allows for specifying different limits in selected datacenters.
 If The <dc>: part is not set the limit is global (e.g. 'dc1:2,5') the runs are parallel in n nodes (2 in dc1) and n nodes in all the other datacenters.